nimbella/demo-projects/election/README.md

 - The front-end is served from a globally Content Delivery Network (CDN).
 - Your API calls run as needed, with no servers for you to run.

-You will need a [Google Civic Information API Key](https://developers.google.com/civic-information) for several of the endpoints.
-- You may create an API key from the [Google cloud console](https://console.cloud.google.com/) by navigating to `APIs & Services > Credentials > Create credentials > API key`.
-- You should restrict the key before using it by clicking `Restrict Key` and selecting Google Civic Information API.

 The project is deployed to the Nimbella cloud with one command: `nim project deploy`.
 Here is how.

 1. Install the [Nimbella command line tool called `nim`](https://nimbella.io/downloads/nim/nim.html#install-the-nimbella-command-line-tool-nim).